shenwei356/csvtk/doc/docs/usage.md

   -o, --out-file string        out file ("-" for stdout, suffix .gz for gzipped out) (default "-") -T, --out-tabs               specifies that the output is delimited with tabs.
 Overrides "-D" -t, --tabs                   specifies that the input CSV file is delimited with tabs.
 Overrides "-d" and "-D"

+Use "csvtk [command] --help" for more information about a command.
 ```

 ## headers